Samaritan Aramaic

-Samaritan Aramaic, or Samaritan, was the dialect of Aramaic used by the Samaritans in their sacred and scholarly literature.
-This should not be confused with the Samaritan Hebrew language of the Scriptures.
-Samaritan Aramaic ceased to be a spoken language some time between the 10th and the 12th centuries, with Samaritans switching to Palestinian Arabic as their vernacular language.
+Samaritan Aramaic was the dialect of Aramaic used by the Samaritans in their sacred and scholarly literature.
+This should not be confused with Samaritan Hebrew, the language of the Samaritan Pentateuch.
+Samaritan Aramaic became extinct some time between the 10th and the 12th centuries, with Samaritans switching to Palestinian Arabic as their vernacular.

-In form it resembles the Aramaic of the Targumim, and is written in the Samaritan alphabet.

-Important works written in Samaritan include the translation of the Samaritan Pentateuch in the form of the targum paraphrased version.
-There are also legal, exegetical and liturgical texts, though later works of the same kind were often written in Arabic.
+In form, Samaritan Aramaic resembles the Aramaic of the Targumim, and is written in the Samaritan alphabet.
+Important works written in it include the translation of the Samaritan Pentateuch, legal, exegetical and liturgical texts.